gerixx/jcodeddi/README.md

 The `Dependency` constructor expects as first argument the client bean as type of the interface `Dependent`, it is internally used to track the dependencies of every bean.
-Second constructor argument is the class of the service bean, it is used to retrieve the service bean from the injector.
+Second constructor argument is the class of the service bean, it is used to retrieve the service bean from the injector, which constructs the bean if is not existing yet.
 Every service bean in turn can implement interface `Dependent` and declaring `Dependency` members and so forth.
 This results in a cascading creation of the complete dependency graph with root bean `A` when `Injector.getContext("myapp").makeBeans(A.class)` is executed, see also [Wikipedia: Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection).